AlonsoBTech/AlonsoBTech/README.md

 - 😄 Just a little something about myself:

    I'm an passionate IT ethusiast who enjoying building cloud architecture.
-Working in and with the cloud has been a fun and passionate journey for me (the satisfying feeling of finally getting my Terraform code to work is just amazing) which I will continue to improve and make myself better! 😄
+Working in and with the cloud has been a fun and passionate journey for me (being able to deploy my infrastucture using Terraform is such a satisfying feeling) which I will continue to improve and make myself better! 😄
 - 🔭 I’m currently working on further enhancing my cloud skills and am enjoying the process! 😄
 - 🚀 I currently hold the following Certifications:
   - AZ-900 Azure Fundamentals
   - CLF-C02 AWS Certified Cloud Practitoner
-- 🌱 I’m currently focusing on SAA-C03 AWS Certified Solutions Architect as I continue to build my skills in Terraform, Python and Linux.
+- 🌱 I’m currently focusing on SAA-C03 AWS Certified Solutions Architect as I continue to build my skills in Terraform, Python, Linux and Windows.
 - View some of my hands on projects here.
 Click: [Terraform AWS Project](https://github.com/AlonsoBTech/AWS-Project-Developer-Environment) | [Terraform AWS CICD Pipeline](https://github.com/AlonsoBTech/AWS-CICD-Pipeline)
 - 📫 How to reach me:
 <p align="left">